ehmicky/test-each/README.md

   (info, color, randomNumber) => {},
 )

-// Input functions are called with the same parameters as the callback testEach(
+// Input functions are called with the same arguments as the callback testEach(
   ['02', '15', '30'],
   ['January', 'February', 'March'],